adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 	- VCCS uses a gradient-seeding methodology to segment point clouds.
 	- 이 결과는 fine-level 세그먼트 이다.  `The resulting supervoxels are fine-level segments with a fixed size. `

-- 추가적으로 region growing을 실시 하여 object-level 세그먼트 획득 Subsequently, we perform region growing on the supervoxels to obtain object-level segments using the occupancy connectivity because the supervoxels do not express meaningful cues.
+- 추가적으로 region growing을 실시 하여 object-level 세그먼트 획득 `Subsequently, we perform region growing on the supervoxels to obtain object-level segments using the occupancy connectivity because the supervoxels do not express meaningful cues. `

-These results are the object-region proposals from the3D point clouds.
+	- 이결과는 **object-region proposals** 이다. `These results are the object-region proposals from the 3D point clouds.`

 ### 3.3 Classifying object proposals

-To classify the object proposals, we fuse the classification results fromthe unary classifiers of the LiDAR and CCD sensors using CNN.
+- To classify the object proposals, we fuse the classification results from the unary classifiers of the LiDAR and CCD sensors using CNN.

-The unary classifiers are modeledusing CNN models with the same network architecture.
+- The unary classifiers are modeled using CNN models with the same network architecture.

 The proposed CNN models are generatedwith two phases consisting of image representation and classification networks.